wtongze/memorykit/README.md

 - MacOS*

 **Due to operating system policy, wrangling memory of a process that uses hardened runtime is not supported and you must run your code as `root`.*

+## Special Thanks
+<https://github.com/Rob--/memoryjs> for providing an implementation example on Windows.